-In the context of the current COVID-19 pandemic and in line with WHO guidelines, the upcoming ECRD will now take place ONLINE on 14-16 May (Full statement).
-Henceforth, there will be NO on-site event in Stockholm.
-More information on the selected online platform will be published on the conference’s website shortly.
+In the context of the current COVID-19 pandemic and in line with WHO guidelines, the upcoming ECRD will take place ONLINE on 14-15 May (Full statement).

 HOPE joins the organisation of the European Conference on Rare Diseases & Orphan Products (ECRD), which is recognised globally as the largest, patient-led rare disease event.

 The rare disease community has made great strides towards improving diagnosis, care and treatment for the 30 million people living with a rare disease in Europe in recent decades, but without vigilance and constant effort, progress can easily be reversed.
 The ECRD 2020 theme “The rare disease patient journey in 2030” recognises that the next decade holds great potential for improvement.